eranamar-zz/eranamar.github.io/_posts/2017-03-16-Introduction-to-Hypergraphs.markdown

 </span>.
 The function <span class="MathJax_Preview"><script type="math/tex">
 w:\:E\rightarrow\mathbb{R}_{\ge0}
 </script>
 </span> assign non-negative weight for each edge in the graph, and called weight function.
-For instance, we can model friendships in Facebook as a graph, the vertices will be all the users in Facebook, and there will be an edge between any pair of useres if they are “friends” of each other.
+For instance, we can model friendships in Facebook as a graph, the vertices will be all the users in Facebook, and there will be an edge between any pair of users if they are “friends” of each other.
 </div>
 <div class="Indented">
 A <i>cut</i> in a graph <span class="MathJax_Preview"><script type="math/tex">